greatxue/coding_language/cpp_tut/3_cpp_string.md

 # 3. Strings

+> Introduction, Characters, Strings

 *Last Update: 23-09-18*

 ## 3.1 Introduction

-Though all our codes are executed in C++ compiler, some of them are in *C-style*.
-Different strategies used by C and C++ on strings show the differences between *programming paradigms*.
+Though all our codes are executed in C++ compiler, some of them are in C-style.
+Different strategies used by C and C++ on strings show the differences in *programming paradigms*.

 Conceptually, a ***string*** is simply a sequence of ***characters***, which is precisely how strings are implemented in C. As a newly designed language, C++ supports a higher-level view of strings as ***objects***.
 Both of them are useful and effctive.